 The Company anticipates continued expenses through calendar 2017 related to the discontinued operations.
-The Company will continue to incur expenses (including property taxes) related to the remaining agricultural land the Company continues to own and for the purpose of collecting outstanding receivables.
+The Company will continue to incur expenses (including property taxes) related to the remaining 700 acres of agricultural land the Company continues to own and for the purpose of collecting outstanding receivables.

-The individual assets and liabilities of the discontinued agricultural business are combined in the captions "Assets of discontinued operation" and "Liabilities of discontinued operation" in the consolidated balance sheet.
-The carrying amounts of the major classes of assets and liabilities included part of the discontinued business are presented in the following table:
+The individual assets and liabilities of the discontinued agricultural operations are combined in Assets of discontinued operation and Liabilities of discontinued operation in the consolidated balance sheet.
+The carrying amounts of the major classes of assets and liabilities that included part of the discontinued business are presented in the following table:

 Discontinued Operations Balance Sheet

-November 30, 2016 igust 31, 2016
+F February 28, 2017 ıgust 31, 2016

 Assets:

-Trade accounts receivable \$ 1 93,451 \$ 227,060
+Trade accounts receivable, net \$ 122,608 \$ 227,060

-Land held for sale () 4 53,182 450,347
+Land held for sale () 449,795 450,347

-Prepaid expenses 720 2,880
+Prepaid expenses - 2,880

-Total assets \$ 6 47,353 \$ 680,287
+Total assets \$ 572,403 \$ 680,287

 Liabilities:

-Accrued liabilities \$ 6,042 \$ 4,394
+Accrued liabilities 7,690 4,394

-Total liabilities \$ 6,042 \$ 4,394
+Total liabilities \$ 7,690 \$ 4,394

 () Land Held for Sale.
-During the fiscal quarter ended November 30, 2015, the Company purchased three farms totaling 700 acres for approximately \$453,200.
+During the fiscal quarter ended November 30, 2015, the Company purchased three farms for approximately \$450,300.
+The Company acquired a total of 700 acres.
 The farms were acquired in order to correct dry-up covenant issues related to water only farms in order obtain the release of the escrow funds related to the Company's farm sale to Arkansas River Farms, LLC.
 The Company intends to sell the farms during fiscal year 2017.